-To provide facilities for betting at a track you will need a licence.
+To provide facilities for betting at a track you'll need a licence.

-This licence does not permit the licence holder to provide casino, bingo or other types of gambling on tracks, as these activities are the subject of separate premises licences.
+This licence does not permit the licence holder to provide casino, bingo or other types of gambling on tracks.
+These activities are the subject of separate premises licences.

-There are a number of other venues where sporting events do or could take place and therefore could accommodate the provision of betting facilities.
+There are a number of other venues where sporting events do or could take place.
+These places could include betting facilities.
 Examples of tracks include:

 - a horse racecourse